MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-A-General/part-202-Definitions-Words-Terms/subpart-202.1-Definitions/section-202.101.md

 ##### 202.101 Definitions. #####

-Link to an amendment published at 87 FR 76989, Dec.
-16, 2022.

 *Authorized aftermarket manufacturer* means an organization that fabricates an electronic part under a contract with, or with the express written authority of, the original component manufacturer based on the original component manufacturer's designs, formulas, and/or specifications.

 *Compromise* means disclosure of information to unauthorized persons, or a violation of the security policy of a system, in which unauthorized intentional or unintentional disclosure, modification, destruction, or loss of an object, or the copying of information to unauthorized media may have occurred.

-*Congressional defense committees* means -
+*Congressional defense committees* means—

 (1) In accordance with 10 U.S.C.
-101(a)(16), except as otherwise specified in paragraph (2) of this definition or as otherwise specified by statute for particular applications -
+101(a)(16), except as otherwise specified in paragraph (2) of this definition or as otherwise specified by statute for particular applications—

 (i) The Committee on Armed Services of the Senate;